zhouyou-gu/ac-grl-wi-fi/README.md

 ### Installation

-In your home directory, git clone this repository as (if you clone the repository in different place, you may need to change [the path configuration](controller/working_dir_path.py) for this project in )
+In your home directory, git clone this repository as (if you clone the repository in a different place, you may need to change [the path configuration](controller/working_dir_path.py) in this project)
 ```bash
 git clone https://github.com/zhouyou-gu/ac-grl-wi-fi.git
 ```

-Change directory the cloned ac-grl-wi-fi folder.
+Change the working directory to the cloned ac-grl-wi-fi folder.
 ```bash
 cd ac-grl-wi-fi
 ```